 - 1. Identify a range of natural fibres and fibre types. - 2.
 Select the appropriate dye procedure for a specific natural fibre. - 3.
 Utilise a variety of dye methods for different fibres types to create a desired outcome. - 4.
 Produce a range of coloured fibres through colour mixing and apply colour theory. - 5.
-Build a sample binder which is properly labelled, well-organized and aesthetically pleasing that includes samples, class hand-outs and notes.
+Build a resource inventory that is properly labelled, well-organized and aesthetically pleasing that includes samples, class hand-outs and notes. - 6.
+Use safe mixing and dyeing methods.